10-list Recoloring of Planar Graphs: Reducibility

-\begin{lem} A $7^-$-vertex with no $7^+$-neighbor is $k$-reducible (for all $k\ge 44$). \end{lem} \begin{proof} Suppose that our $k$-minimal counterexample $G$ contains a $7^-$-vertex $v$ with only $6^-$-neighbors.
+\begin{lem} A $7^-$-vertex with no $7^+$-neighbor is $k$-reducible (for all $k\ge 44$). \end{lem} \begin{proof} Suppose our $k$-minimal counterexample $G$ contains a $7^-$-vertex $v$ with only $6^-$-neighbors.
 Denote these neighbors by $w_1,\ldots,w_{d(v)}$.
 As in the previous lemma, we get a recoloring sequence $\sigma'$ for $G-N[v]$ and extend it to $N[v]$.
 For each of the first 24 colors that appears in $N_G(w_1)\setminus N_{N[v]}(w_1)$ if we want to recolor $w_1$ with the color currently on $v$, then we do so, after first recoloring $v$ to avoid all colors currently used on $N[v]$.
 Thus, the number of times that $w_1$ is recolored is at most $(3k-24)/3+24/4+2=k$.
 We handle each other $w_i$ identically.
-Thus, the number of times that $v$ is recolored is at most $(24/4)d(v)+2=44$. \end{proof}
+Thus, the number of times that $v$ is recolored is at most $(24/4)d(v)+2\le 44$.
+(Our sequence $\sigma$ needed for Proposition~\ref{finishing-prop} exists because $H$ is $3$-degenerate, since $H-v$ is outerplanar.) \end{proof}

 For convenience, we record the reducible configurations from Lemma~\ref{second-reduc-lem} in Figure~\ref{main-reduc-fig}(\subref{5165a-fig}, \subref{67a-fig},\subref{6771a-fig}), along with all the configurations that we handle in our next lemma.